emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Changes from -06 to -07:

 * Changed P_MAX and A_MAX and made them tag_length dependent to enable 96- and 112-bit tags with near-ideal security.
-* Replaced 80-bit tags with 96-bit and 112-tags.
+* Replaced 80-bit tags with 96- and 112-bit tags.
 * Clarified that GCM-SST tags have near-ideal forgery probabilities, even against multiple forgery attacks.
 * Added formulas for expeted number of forgeries and stated that GCM-SST fulfils BSI recommendation of using 96-bit ideal MACs.